 Mr. Quqqiaq: Thank you, Mr. Speaker.
-When I raised this issue during our recent winter sitting, the minister indicated that a significant number of Nunavut municipalities have identified the need for community morgues in their integrated community sustainability plans.
-Mr. Speaker, can the minister indicate which Nunavut communities outside of the capital city have adequate work facilities?
+When I raised this issue during our recent winter sitting, the minister indicated that a significant number of Nunavut municipalities have identified the need for community morgues in their Integrated Community Sustainability Plans.
+Mr. Speaker, can the minister indicate which Nunavut communities outside of the capital city have adequate morgue facilities?
 Thank you, Mr. Speaker.

 Hon.
 David Joanasie: Thank you, Mr. Speaker.
-According to my notes here, through the integrated community sustainability plans, 10 out of 24 communities have listed mortuaries within those plans.
-I wouldn't necessarily that means those that have applied that have not listed a morgue facility within their integrated sustainability plans, but 10 out 24 are in a higher need for those.
+According to my notes here, through the Integrated Community Sustainability Plans, 10 out of 24 communities have listed mortuaries within those plans.
+I wouldn't necessarily say that means those that have applied that have not listed a morgue facility within their integrated sustainability plans, but 10 out of 24 are in a higher need for those.
 Thank you, Mr. Speaker.